-- Swearing/aggressive behaviour or referencing material that is not age appropriate in conversation. - Engaging in rough, physical or sexually provocative games, including horseplay. - Sharing a room with a child. - Allowing young people over the age of 18 to sleep in the same bedroom as a young person under the age of 18 during residentials, unless we have consent from the young person's parent/guardian. - Allowing or engaging in any form of inappropriate touching. - Allowing children to use inappropriate language unchallenged. - Making sexually suggestive comments to a child, even as a joke. - Reducing a child to tears as a form of control. - Allowing allegations made by a child to go unrecorded or not acted upon. - Doing things of a personal nature for children or disabled adults that they can do for themselves. - Inviting or allowing children to stay with you at your home. - Sharing photos of a child on your personal social media platform.
+- Swearing/aggressive behaviour or referencing material that is not age appropriate in conversation. - Engaging in rough, physical or sexually provocative games, including horseplay. - Sharing a room with a child. - Allowing or engaging in any form of inappropriate touching. - Allowing children to use inappropriate language unchallenged. - Making sexually suggestive comments to a child, even as a joke. - Reducing a child to tears as a form of control. - Allowing allegations made by a child to go unrecorded or not acted upon. - Doing things of a personal nature for children or disabled adults that they can do for themselves. - Inviting or allowing children to stay with you at your home. - Sharing photos of a child on your personal social media platform.
 Always retweet/share AFC's original content. - Sharing personal information with a child or contacting a child online.
-Please see our E-safety Policy. - Taking photos of a child on a personal mobile phone or camera or storing photos of a child on your personal computer.

-• Sharing personal or identifiable information about a child, such as their name, school or address without permission.
+Please see our E-safety Policy. - Taking photos of a child on a personal mobile phone or camera or storing photos of a child on your personal computer. - Sharing personal or identifiable information about a child, such as their name, school or address without permission.